jlsheehan/pybuilder-git-version/README.md

 Usage
 -----

-To use the plugin put the folling in the plugins section of `build.py`:
+To use the plugin put the following in the plugins section of `build.py`:

 ```python
 use_plugin('pybuilder_git_version')